vijaysharm/ehyo-android/README.md

 + Have the custom logger respect debug mode
 + Broke Usage
 ++ Better option description for usage
++ Finish the Permissions plugin
-+ Have Permissions plugin take the permission type from the command line, or search a repository of known permissions
+++ Have Permissions plugin take the permission type from the command line, or search a repository of known permissions ++ Support removal
 + Improve ManifestActionHandler to only add permissions if defined in manifest
 + Improve ManifestActionHandler to support removing permissions (defined in the xml)
 + Have the ManifestChangeManagerFactory not modify the formatting of the XML file